kohrrelation/kohrrelation.github.io/_pages/talks.md

 News
 ------
 ### 2024
+- Jul 2024: New paper on "Tail calibration of probabilistic forecasts" on [ArXiv](https://arxiv.org/abs/2407.03167)
+- Jun 2024: Plenary talk at IMSC'15 in Toulouse, France.
+Thanks for the invite!
+- Jun 2024: Our whitepaper "How to use the power of AI to reduce the impact of climate change on Switzerland" is now available [online](https://www.satw.ch/en/publications/how-to-use-the-power-of-ai-to-reduce-the-impact-of-climate-change-on-switzerland)
 - Apr 2024: My collaborators Benjamin Poschlod, Sam Allen and Carmen Steinmann will be presenting at [EGU](https://www.egu24.eu)!
 - Apr 2024: Research visit at the Institute of Statistical Mathematics [ISM, Tokyo](https://www.ism.ac.jp)
 - Mar 2024: Our paper on "Convection-permitting climate models can support observations to generate rainfall return levels" has been accepted in [Water Resources Research](https://agupubs.onlinelibrary.wiley.com/journal/19447973)